jtopjian/sharder/README.md

 ### As a Standalone Application

+You can use systemd with a unit file such as:

 ```
-python3.6 ./sharder/request-sharder.py
+[root@sharder-profound-moose sharder]# cat /etc/systemd/system/sharder.service
+[Unit]
+Description=JupyterHub Sharder

+[Service]
+ExecStart=/bin/python3.6 /srv/sharder/request-sharder.py --config-file /srv/sharder/sharder.yml
+Restart=on-failure

+[Install]
+WantedBy=ulti-user.target
 ```

-This will initialize a sqlite database (with the right behaviour for multiple connections) and setup a tornado webserver.
+This will initialize a database (with the right behaviour for multiple connections) and setup a tornado webserver.
 You can make requests against the webserver with the REMOTE_USER header set, e.g.

 ```
   curl -H 'REMOTE_USER: iana 127.0.0.1:8888/shard
 ```

 The output of the request-sharder application should let you know the result of the assignment.
 This assignment should be stable across subsequent requests.